cnewstead/infdesc/README.md

 ## Navigating the source

-To compile the source, you will need a TeX implementation on your computer, or a browser-based TeX editor such as [Overleaf](https://www.overleaf.com/), using the compiler pdfLaTeX.
+To compile the source, you will need a LaTeX implementation on your computer, or a browser-based LaTeX editor such as [Overleaf](https://www.overleaf.com/), using the compiler pdfLaTeX.

 The root document is `book.tex`, which calls all the other files it needs to compile the document.